HEALING FROM PAIN. HEALING FOR LIFE.

-ROOTS-CPR will guide you on your path to reclaiming your health with our carefully selected interdisciplinary team of compassionate leaders in modern pain care.
-Through education, movement and graded exposure, and cognitive approaches, you will have the tools and knowledge to take control of your life and thrive again.
+Our carefully selected interdisciplinary team of compassionate leaders in modern pain care will guide the patient on a path to reclaim their health and wellness.
+Through education, movement-based therapies, graded exposure, and cognitive approaches, patients will have the tools and knowledge to take control of their lives and thrive again.

 Research shows that the best outcomes are achieved through an integrated approach to treating pain.